o7q/DiscordRC/README.md

 ---

 <b>DiscordRC</b> \
-Programmed with C# and .NET Framework 4.8
+Written in C# with .NET Framework 4.8

 <b>rcbot</b> \
-Progammed with JavaScript, Node.js, and discord.js
+Written in JavaScript with Node.js and discord.js

 <b>transit_operator & transit_dummy</b> \
-Programmed with C++ and compiled using MinGW G++
+Written in C++ and compiled using MinGW G++